C4rl00ss/Implicit-and-explicit-parallelism/README.md

 ## IMPLICIT AND EXPLICIT PARALLELISM
-#### Directory description
+### Directory description
 In questa repository sono presenti due cartelle contenenti dei codici, un file pbs "ProgramRun.pbs" e il codice finale in c "Best_implicit_and_explicit_combinations.c" che verrà compilato ed eseguito dal file pds.
 Le due cartelle contengono tutti i codici utilizzati per raccogliere i dati: la cartella IMPLICIT contiene i codici relativi alle tecniche di parallelizzazione implicita e di ottimizzazioni per l'accesso in memoria, mentre la cartella EXPLICIT contiene i codici relativi alle tecniche di programmazione parallela tramite la libreria OpenMP.

-#### Code execution
+### Code execution with pbs
+- __It is recommended to first read the flag session regarding the -DAutomatic flag for setting the matrix size.__
-The PBS file contains all the commands required to compile and execute the "Best_implicit_and_explicit_combinations.c" file located in the same directory as the PBS file.
+- The PBS file contains all the commands required to compile and execute the "Best_implicit_and_explicit_combinations.c" file located in the same directory as the PBS file.
-All files are written in C, and the compiler used in the tests is GCC version 9.1.0.
+- All files are written in C, and the compiler used in the tests is the GCC in the version 9.1.0.

 To run the PBS file, you need to:
 1. Copy the "ProgramRun.pbs" file and the "Best_implicit_and_explicit_combinations.c" file to the cluster.
 2. Open the PBS file and modify the line indicating the location of the C file to be compiled (comments in the PBS file guide this operation).
 3. Save the PBS file.
 4. Finally, submit the PBS file using the directive `qsub ProgramRun.pbs` in the cluster's bash terminal, and the file will be processed.

+### Code execution in a interactive session
+- __It is recommended to first read the flag session regarding the -DAutomatic flag for setting the matrix size__
+1. Copy the "Best_implicit_and_explicit_combinations.c" file to the cluster.
+2. Open an interactive session with 1 node, 96 cpus , 1 gb of RAM
+3. load the module gcc91 for the c compiler GCC 9.1.0
+4. Use this to compile the code "gcc Best_implicit_and_explicit_combinations.c -o best_I_E_compilated -fopenmp -DAutomatic"
+5. run the output file "best_I_E_compilated"
+6. If you want to manually enter the size of the matrix, remove the flag "-DAutomatic".
+The program only accepts values ​​of the power of two.

-#### What resources does the pbs file require:
+### What resources does the pbs file require:
 Il file pbs richiede al cluster per 2 minuti di tempo un nodo con 1gb di ram e 96 cpu disponibili.
 Le cpu sono necessarie per testare la funzione che implementa il metodo di programmazione parallela con Openmp

-#### Output files
+### Output files
-Il file pbs "ProgramRun.pbs" genererà tre output, il codice compilato col nome "best_I_E_compilated", il file errore di nome "Error_file.e" e infine il file con gli output nominato "Output_file.o".
+The PBS file "ProgramRun.pbs" will generate three outputs:
+- The compiled code, named "best_I_E_compilated",
+- The error file, named "Error_file.e",
+- And the output file, named "Output_file.o".

-#### what's in the output file and how to read it
+### what's in the output file and how to read it
-Nel file "Output_file.o" sono presenti gli output di piu funzioni, esse sono le funzioni con le implementazioni che meglio hanno performato durante i test, ovviamente è presente anche la funzione sequenziale che serve da comparatore per lo speed-up e l'efficienza.
-Tutti i risultati sono stati eseguiti su una matrice quadrata N*N con N pari a 8192.
-La fu

-## Implicit-and-explicit-parallelism

-Each file contains a different implementation.
-I decided to separate them into multiple files to make the code more readable and organized.

-1. #### SEQUENTIAL CODE FILES:
-   - **S_IMPLICIT_Matrix_Transposition.c**
+In the file "Output_file.o", you will find the outputs of multiple functions.
+These include some of the best-performing implementations based on the tests, as well as the sequential function, which serves as a baseline for comparing speed-up and efficiency.

+The codes execute the matrix transposition using, by default, a square matrix of size **N x N**, where **N = 8192**, __thanks to the `-DAutomatic` flag included in the line that compiles the C code__ (see the "Flags" section for a detailed explanation of the flags used).

+The generated output will contain the execution times for the following functions:
+- The sequential function, __matTranspose__,
+- The SIMD-optimized function, __matTransposeSIMD__ (implemented with OpenMP),
+- The prefetching-optimized function, __matTransposePrefetching__,
+- The function __matTransposeRestrict_Unroll__ (implemented using the restrict keyword and loop unrolling),
+- And finally, the function __matTransposeOMP_COLLAPSE__ (implemented with #pragma omp parallel and #pragma omp for collapse(2)).

+### Flags
+The only two required flags are -fopenmp and -DAutomatic:
-   - **S_PREFETCHING_Matrix_Transposition.c**
+- ##### fopenm
+This flag enables the OpenMP library, which is used in the project for three key purposes:
+1. Measuring execution time with the omp_get_wtime function.
+2. Using directives like #pragma omp simd to optimize the code through vectorization.
+3. Enabling parallel programming with directives such as #pragma omp parallel.

-   - **S_RESTRICT_Matrix_Transposition.c**
+- ##### DAutomatic:

-2. #### PARALLEL CODE (OMP) FILES:
-che

-### Struttura dei codici sequenziali:
+This flag eliminates the need to manually specify the matrix size at runtime.
+When the flag is used, the program automatically sets the matrix size to 8192.
+This is defined in the header of the C file "Best_implicit_and_explicit_combinations.c" by the line *#define AUTOMATIC_MATRIX_SIZE 8192*, which assigns the value 8192 to the matrix size **N**.
+This flag can be removed during compilation, but __NOT IN THE PBS FILE__, as the code will then prompt the user for the matrix size, which cannot be provided in a PBS batch script, leading to execution failure.
+__IF YOU WANT TO REMOVE THE -DAutomatic FLAG IN ORDER TO SET THE MATRIX SIZE  (ONLY VALUES THAT ARE POWERS OF 2), YOU MUST OPEN AN INTERACTIVE SESSION.__

+- Alternatively, to change the matrix size, you can edit the C code "Best_implicit_and_explicit_combinations.c" and replace the line *#define AUTOMATIC_MATRIX_SIZE 8192* with a desired value, while keeping the -DAutomatic flag.

+### OTHER FILESE

+### General structure of the codes:
 1. ##### Dichiarazione funzioni
    I codici sequenziali sono strutturati in modo molto simile tra loro: all'inizio del file sono presenti le implemetazioni delle funzioni __matTranspose__, ognuna di esse ha una implementazione diversa che viene indicata nel nome stesso della funuzione per distinguerle(es. matTranspose_SIMD implementa il metodo SIMD al suo interno).
 Subito dopo le funzioni __matTranspose__ viene l'implementazione delle funzioni __checkSym__ per il controllo della simmetria della matrice, __initializeMatrix__ per l'inizializzazione con valori float random da 0 a 10.0 della matrice ed infine __printMatrix__ che stamba la matrice che gli viene passata in input.